PCS-UQ: Uncertainty Quantification via the Predictability-Computability-Stability Framework: Regression Experiments

 This section details the experimental set-up for our regression experiments displayed below.

 \paragraph{Datasets} We use $17$ regression datasets commonly found in tabular benchmarks \cite{matthias2021openml}.
 These datasets reflect a range of sample sizes and dimensions.
-To avoid uncertainty associated with data-cleaning, our datasets do not contain any missing values.
-We use $80\%$ to train and fit various UQ methods, and $20\%$ as our test set.
+To avoid uncertainty associated with data cleaning, our datasets do not contain any missing values.
+We use $80\%$ to train and fit various UQ methods, and reserve $20\%$ for the test set.
+For methods requiring a further split of the training set (for training algorithms and calibration), we use an even split of the training set, following \cite{lei2018distribution}.
+Results using a 75/25 split are similar and can be found in \cref{supp:reg_different_split}.

-\paragraph{Baseline Methods} We compare PCS against three popular conformal regression methods: split conformal regression \cite{lei2018distribution}, studentized conformal regression \cite{lei2018distribution}, and the majority vote \cite{gasparin2024merginguncertaintysetsmajority} procedure.
-Split and studentized conformal regression require the choice of a particular ML model, while majority vote is an ensemble method.
-We generate prediction intervals for both methods with the following ML models: Ordinary Least Squares (OLS), Ridge regression \cite{hoerl1970ridge}, Lasso \cite{tibshirani1996regression}, Elastic Net \cite{zou2005regularization}, Random Forests \cite{breiman2001random}, AdaBoost \cite{freund1997decision}, XGBoost \cite{chen2016xgboost}, and a 1-hidden layer multi-layer perceptron (MLP).
+\paragraph{Baseline Conformal Methods} We compare PCS against three popular conformal regression methods: split conformal regression \cite{harris2002inductive, lei2018distribution}, Studentized conformal regression \cite{harris2002inductive, lei2018distribution}, and jackknife+-after-bootstrap (J+aB) \cite{kim2020predictive} \footnote{We previously compared against the Majority Vote procedure from \cite{gasparin2024merginguncertaintysetsmajority} but removed the result for simplicity.
+Archived results can be found on our GitHub \url{https://github.com/aagarwal1996/PCS_UQ}.}.
+For each run on a dataset and an ML method, split and Studentized conformal each trains a single model, while J+aB trains $B$ bootstrapped models.
+We use the following eight candidate ML models: Ordinary Least Squares (OLS), Ridge regression \cite{hoerl1970ridge}, Lasso \cite{tibshirani1996regression}, Elastic Net \cite{zou2005regularization}, Random Forests \cite{breiman2001random}, AdaBoost \cite{freund1997decision}, XGBoost \cite{chen2016xgboost}, and a one-hidden-layer multilayer perceptron (MLP).
 We choose regularization parameters in Ridge, Lasso, and Elastic Net via three-fold cross-validation.
-For other ML models, we use the default hyper-parameters from \texttt{scikit-learn} \cite{scikit-learn}.
-For majority vote, we combine prediction intervals from all models listed above.
+For other ML models, we use the default hyperparameters from \texttt{scikit-learn} \cite{scikit-learn}.
+Additionally, we create a bagged ensemble with the top three of the ML models selected via a small (10\% of the training set) validation set.

-\paragraph{PCS Hyper-parameters} We use all models listed above as candidate model and use $B = 1000$ bootstraps.
-The number of models $k$ is chosen as discussed in \cref{sec:PCS_reg}.

 \paragraph{Metrics} We measure coverage and width of intervals on the test set.
 We aim for $90\%$ coverage, i.e., we set $\alpha = 0.1$.
 Interval width is normalized by the range of the responses on the test set.
 Results are averaged across 10 train-test splits.